-Palm Sunday, April 14, 2019
+Monday, April 14, 2025

-We Remember: TIBURTIUS, the brother of St. Cecilia, was converted to the Christian faith by his sister, and with her husband, VALERIAN, was devoted to charitable works until apprehended burying the bodies of martyred Christians.
-They were arraigned before the prefect, Almachius, and when they refused to sacrifice to the gods, they were scourged and beheaded near Rome, together with MAXIMUS.
++ We Remember: TIBURTIUS, brother of St. Cecilia, was converted to the Christian faith by his sister, and with her husband, VALERIAN, was devoted to charitable works until apprehended burying the bodies of martyred Christians.
+They were arraigned before the prefect, Almachius; when they refused to sacrifice to the gods, they were scourged and beheaded near Rome, together with MAXIMUS.
 The Roman Martyrology says they suffered martyrdom under Emperor Alexander, who ruled 222-35.
 The men are remembered as saints on this day; their tombs in the cemetery of Praetextatus were very popular in the Middle Ages.
 St. Cecilia's feast day is Nov.
-22. (B,H)
+22. (B,H) Tuesday, April 15, 2025

-We Remember: BASILISSA and ANASTASIA were noble Roman women who were converted by and became disciples of St. Peter and St. Paul.
++ We Remember: BASILISSA and ANASTASIA were noble Roman women who were converted by and became disciples of St. Peter and St. Paul.
 When they recovered and buried the bodies of the two saints after their executions, they were imprisoned for doing so, tortured, and then beheaded by order of Emperor Nero when they acknowledged their Christianity.
 These ancient saints, who are thought to have been martyred about 65 A.D., are remembered today.
-(P) ◆ ST. JOSEPH DE VEUSTER, better known as FATHER DAMIEN, the holy man of Molokai, died on this day in 1889.
-Born in Belgium in 1840, he was sent as a missionary to Hawaii in 1864 and that same year ordained in Honolulu.
+(P) + ST. JOSEPH DE VEUSTER, better known as FATHER DAMIEN, the holy man of Molokai, died on this day in 1864 and that same year ordained in Honolulu.
 In 1873, at his request, he was sent to a large leper colony at Molokai and spent the rest of his life ministering to the lepers.
 He contracted the disease himself in 1885, but continued to live and work with and aid the lepers until his death Apr.
 15, 1889.
-Pope John Paul II canonized him in 1995.
-(C,P)
+Pope John Paul II canonized him in 1995.(C,P)